php-repos/datatype-documentations/collection-class.md

 ### Definition

-It returns the value of the last item in the collection that passes the given condition.
+This method returns the last item in the collection that passes the provided condition closure.

-It returns the last value of the collection when the condition is null or not given.
+If no closure is provided, it returns the last item of the collection.

-It returns `null` when the collection is empty.
+If the collection is empty, it returns `null`.

 ### Examples